clyze/build-tools/README.md

   of using the output of the `sourcesJar` Gradle task.
 Used in Ant interoperability.

-* String _hprof_: an HPROF file to be used in the analysis by HeapDL.
+* String _hprofs_: one or more HPROF files to be used in the analysis by HeapDL.

 * List<String> _extraInputs_: extra inputs, as a list of paths relative to the project root directory.
 This parameter can be used